miamaryyyy/asphalt-art-project/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

-   Something about my code that I would change next time is make th painters all end at one corner instead of staying on the painting.
+   Something about my code that I would change next time is make the painters all end at one corner instead of staying on the painting.